jenngeorge/LunchMeet/docs/redux-structure.md

 * `receiveMatchFilters`
   0. invoked from an API callback.
-  0. The `MatchesReducer` reducer updates `filters` in the application's state.
+  0. The `MatchesReducer` updates `filters` in the application's state.

 ## Likes Cycles